 An infant’s poop changes color and consistency during their first few days, weeks, and months of life, and a wide range of colors is normal.
-Below, learn what changes to expect as a baby grows and how to recognize unhealthy baby poop.
+Below, learn how to recognize unhealthy baby poop and what to do if it happens.

 In infants, the main reasons for changes in stool color are age, diet, and health.
 The poop of newborns is almost black, while older infants tend to have yellow or brown poop.